ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 An output that is similar to the following example is displayed:

 ```
 ksysmgr del site us-east
-**ERROR:** Deleting Site us-east is not allowed when workspace(s) vms are in managed state, unmanage following vms before deleting the site.
-Maheshwari
-ksysmgr del site us-east
 Workspace VMRM-wdc was removed
 Site us-east was removed